wich229/js-adagrams/README.md

 ### Wave 1

 Our first job is to build a hand of 10 letters.
-To do so, implement the function `drawLetters` in `src/adagrams.js`.
+To do so, implement the function named `drawLetters` in `src/adagrams.js`.
 This function should have the following properties:

 - No parameters
 - Returns an array of ten strings